 Pension Adjustment Worksheet Follow these steps to figure the adjustment: (Keep this worksheet for your records.)
 1. Your contribution to annuity.
 1. 2.
 Pension amount received in prior years.
 2. 3.
 Remainder of cost (line 1 minus line 2 but not less than zero).
 3. 4.
 Pension amount received this year.
 4. 5.
 Subtract line 3 from line 4 (but not less than zero).
 5. 6.
 Enter the pension amount taxable on your federal return.
 6. 7.
 Subtract line 6 from line 5.
+7. If li ne 7 is more than zero, enter the amou int on line 7 as an

-7. If line 7 is more than zero, enter the amount on line 7 as an addition to income.
+If line 7 is more than zero, enter the amount on line 7 as an addition to income.
 Enter the addition on line C23.

 If line 6 is more than line 5, enter the difference as a subtraction from income.
 Enter the subtraction on line D35.

 F. Partnership Income